 - Narrow down your paint chip color selections

 - Render the colors you like on a photo of the room you are considering by using Colorsnap | Visualizer by Sherwin Williams

 - Paint a large section on the wall of the room you are considering

 - Now you have your color but if you have your doubts try starting over or read my last tip below.

 Whenever you start to paint your room, you may feel a little weak at the knees.
 Not really but you get what I am saying.
 Don’t panic!
 Finish the job!
 It takes a few days to adjust to a new color and once you put your furniture and accessories in place the color will change slightly or calm down and become easier on your eyes.

-Now it is time to shop for some paint supplies or access your inventory.
-If you would like to see what’s in my painter’s crate then sign up for emails here.
-Next week I am sharing some of my favorite painting supplies.
+Now it is time to shop for some paint supplies or access your paint supply inventory.
+If you would like to see what’s in my painter’s crate, then click WHAT’S IN MY PAINT CRATE.
+Good luck!